ActiveTutorial/infinite-craft-server-unofficial/README.md

 2. **Configure API Key and Database Credentials**
    - Navigate to the `private` folder.
-   - In `apikey.php`, replace the placeholder with your actual API key.
+   - In `apikey.php`, replace the placeholder with your actual API key for together.ai.
    - In `databasecreds.php`, replace the placeholder values with your actual database credentials.

 3. **Optional Configuration**